 This web page shows only a small excerpt of our Heidenreich research.
-Another 210 words(15 lines of text) covering the year 1803 is included under the topic Early Heidenreich History in all our PDF Extended History products.
+Another 171 words(12 lines of text) covering the years 1803, 1638 and 1688 are included under the topic Early Heidenreich History in all our PDF Extended History products.

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North America.
 Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Heidenreich or a variant listed above:

 Heidenreich Settlers in the United States in the 19th Century

 The Heidenreich Family Crest was acquired from the Houseofnames.com archives.
 The Heidenreich Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 11 August 2014 at 05:16.

 houseofnames.com is an internet property owned by Swyrich Corporation.